Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-creation-of-somnia/the-banished-siblings/chapter-1.md

 He felt his head.
 Soft curved ears stood sideways and from his mouth protruded two gigantic saber teeth.

 He studied his hands.
 Four black dots ran across the bottom, one for each toe.
-These soles allowed him to leap back and forth between the few solid lumps of ground.
+These soles allowed him to leap back and forth between the rare solid lumps of ground.

 A second roar escaped him.
 He slowly gained control over his body---and his powers.
 When his front paw stomped, steaming lava bubbles sprang from the holes in the ground, floating through the air without his touch.

 He didn't understand.
 Had Father only banished him?
 No, he was angry with everyone, they went along in the whirlpool.
 Was he the only one transformed into an animal?
 Was this really a prank by Father?

 The lava bubble burst apart.
-As it flowed back into the cracks, Pebbles danced like grains of sand across the floor.
+As it flowed back into the cracks, pebbles danced like grains of sand across the floor.

-The planet rumbled, as if it was hungry.
-All the pebbles rolled away and the sun suddenly stood much lower on the horizon.
+The planet rumbled, as if she were hungry.
+The pebbles rolled away and the sun suddenly stood much lower on the horizon.

 Ardex' new body lost all its strength.
 He felt nauseous.
 Weak, dizzy, vulnerable.
 This must be how living beings felt when they were sick---and he no longer understood why his parents had invented diseases.